ponyjackal/go-kafka-order-book/README.md

-Sure!
-Here's an improved version of the README file:

 # Order Book
 The Order Book is a simple order tracking system for a cryptocurrency website.
 It receives orders from Kafka, stores them in a database, and provides an API for users to access the order book for each symbol.